MohammadGhanaym/MohammadGhanaym.github.io/README.md

 - **Case Studies**: For each project, tell a story: problem, approach, solution, and results.
 - **Skills**: Be honest about your skill levels.
 It's better to show proficiency in fewer skills than to claim expertise in many.

-## Final Review (June 15, 2025)
+## Final Review (June 29, 2025)

 The portfolio has been fully optimized with the following improvements:

 1. **Enhanced User Experience:**
    - Improved client feedback display with polaroid-style image frames
-   - Optimized skill tags for better visibility and organization
+   - Optimized skill tags for better visibility with a consistent oval design
+   - Streamlined project cards with uniform 2-line title display
-   - Added dedicated CSS for feedback gallery
+   - Added dedicated CSS files for better organization and maintainability

 2. **Technical Optimizations:**
    - Updated meta tags for better SEO
    - Improved responsive design for all screen sizes
-   - Ensured consistent styling across all pages
+   - Ensured consistent styling across all pages and components
-   - Added proper title tags to all pages
+   - Added proper title tags and favicon support
+   - Implemented modular CSS architecture for better maintainability

+3. **Visual Consistency:**
+   - Unified all skill tags and project tags with the same design and color scheme
+   - Created consistent card heights and spacing for better visual rhythm
+   - Implemented a clean, professional color palette that works well in both dark and light modes
+   - Ensured all interactive elements follow the same hover and focus patterns

-3. **Content Updates:**
+4. **Content Updates:**
    - Updated copyright information to current year (2025)
-   - Ensured consistent display of Mohammad's information across all pages
+   - Ensured consistent display of information across all sections
-   - Improved navigation between feedback, projects, and main pages
+   - Improved navigation and user flow throughout the portfolio

-The portfolio is now fully optimized for GitHub Pages deployment with a professional, clean design that effectively showcases Mohammad's skills and experience as a Data Analyst.
+The portfolio is now fully optimized for GitHub Pages deployment with a modern, clean design that effectively showcases data analysis skills and experience with a focus on professional presentation and accessibility.

 ---